A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 For $t > 0$, define the random probability measure

 if $N_n(t) \geq 1$, and set $\zeta_n(t) = \delta_0$ if $N_n(t) = 0$.
 Let $\mu$ be the standard normal distribution.
 Then $\zeta_n(t_n) \Rightarrow \mu$ as $n \rightarrow \infty$. \end{Theo}

-This result shows that the empirical distribution of particles shortly after time $\rho_n/\beta_n$ is approximately Gaussian, and stays that way at least for times of the order $\rho_n/\beta_n$.
+This result shows that the empirical distribution of the particle locations shortly after time $\rho_n/\beta_n$ is approximately Gaussian, and stays that way at least for times of the order $\rho_n/\beta_n$.
+We will see later that it takes time approximately $\rho_n/\beta_n$ for descendants of particles near $L_n$ to start to reach the origin, which is the reason why the Gaussian shape does not show up until after a waiting time of approximately $\rho_n/\beta_n$.

 Note that this Gaussian distribution has mean zero.
 However, if we considered a translation of the model in which particles move according to branching Brownian motion with no drift, with time-dependent birth and death rates satisfying $b(x,t)-d(x,t)=\beta_n(x - \rho_n t)$, then the Gaussian particle distribution at time $t_n$ would be centered at $\rho_n t_n$, giving rise to the Gaussian traveling wave behavior discussed above.
 Therefore, the drift parameter $\rho_n$ can be interpreted in this model as the speed at which the traveling wave advances.
 Because the fitness of the population, as measured by the branching rate, increases by $\beta_n$ whenever the traveling wave advances by one unit, the fitness of the population increases over time at rate $v_n = \beta_n \rho_n$.

-Note that the variance of the fitness distribution is then $\sigma_n^2 = \beta_n^2 (\rho_n/\beta_n) = v_n$, in agreement with Fisher's Fundamental Theorem of Natural Selection \cite{f30}.
+Note also that from the scaling in (\ref{zetadef}), the empirical distribution of particles has standard deviation approximately $\sqrt{\rho_n/\beta_n}$, and therefore has variance $\rho_n/\beta_n$.
+Because the fitness of a particle in increases by $\beta_n$ when the position of a particle increases by one, it follows that the variance of the fitness distribution is $\sigma_n^2 = \beta_n^2 (\rho_n/\beta_n) = v_n$, in agreement with Fisher's Fundamental Theorem of Natural Selection~\cite{f30}.

 Because, as we will see, some particles with unusually high fitness account for nearly all of the offspring that are still alive at a time $\rho_n/\beta_n$ in the future, it is also of interest to understand the empirical distribution of particles close to the right edge.
 To do this, we consider an empirical measure in which a particle at $x$ is weighted by $e^{\rho_n x}$.
 This leads to the following result.